What is Signal? How does it work?

 Data-Flow Considerations

-- Do you capture data in registration questions that will be synced to Salesforce?
-If so, you’ll need to apply tags to those questions: see Registration Questions.
+- If you capture data in registration questions that will be synced to Salesforce, you must apply tags to those questions (see Registration Questions).

-- Do you have different data mappings based on registration status or attendee type?
-If so, you’ll need to apply tags to those items: see Applying Tags in an Event.
+- If you have different data mappings based on registration status or attendee type, you need to apply tags to those items (see Applying Tags in an Event).

-- Will you use Signal to add Leads/Contacts to Salesforce Campaigns or update campaign members?
-If so, you’ll need to add an Event Question to record each event’s Campaign ID: see Recording an Event’s Campaign ID.
+- If you will use Signal to add Leads/Contacts to Salesforce Campaigns or update campaign members, you need to add an Event Question to record each event’s Campaign ID (see Recording an Event’s Campaign ID).

 Salesforce Credentials